Dominique Provost-Chalkley: Career

-In 2017, they played a supporting role in The Carmilla Movie, a feature film based on the popular web series of the same name.
+In 2017, they played a supporting role in The Carmilla Movie, a feature film based on the popular web series Carmilla.

 In 2019, they played the role of Sue in the queer holiday movie, Season of Love, where they performed a Billy Steinberg song, "Lift Your Spirit Up".

-Wrote songs "Pride Liberates" and "Keeping Me Safe" which are sung by singer/song writer and friend, Emy Taliana.
+Wrote songs "Pride Liberates" and "Keeping Me Safe" which are sung by singer/songwriter and friend, Emy Taliana.
 Both songs can be heard on Emy Taliana's album, "Everything Is Love."

 Personal life

-Child of Danielle Provost and Christopher Chalkley, an artist and activist, manager, founder and president of the People's Republic of Stokes Croft (PRSC), a collective that aims to enhance the neighborhood with art and local artists.

-Provost-Chalkley was born in Bristol, England.
+The child of Danielle Provost and Christopher Chalkley, an artist and activist, manager, founder and president of the People's Republic of Stokes Croft (PRSC), a collective that aims to enhance the neighborhood with art and local artists, Provost-Chalkley was born in Bristol, England.
 They are also Canadian, due to their Quebecois mother.

 Provost-Chalkley came out, stating "I am queer.
 I am into ALL humans", on 24 March 2020, their 30th birthday, through an initiative called "Rainbow Waves" spawned from their organisation Start The Wave.

 They are also the founder of “Start the Wave”, a non-profit organization.

 They have Raynaud syndrome and dyslexia.

 In 2021, they came out as non-binary and genderfluid.
-They use they/them pronouns.